Jack47744/dontpatronizeme/README.md

 While words like “poor-families” and ‘’homeless” can be directly considered a PCL, their absence does not mean a sentence is not PCL.
 Identifying PCL poses challenges to Natural Language Processing (NLP) due to the subjective nature of PCL.

 Inspired by SemEval 2022 competition (task 4), the goal of this research is to train a model to detect patronizing and condescending language that outperforms RoBERTa-baseline.
-The baseline achieved F1-scores of 0.48 on the official dev-set and 0.49 on the official test-set.

 ## DistilBERT with T5 paraphrasing